Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

 The problem of extrinsic OAM transport becomes even more intriguing when considering non-scalar disorder.
-Scattering potentials endowed with a nontrivial internal structure in the unit cell are ubiquitous, but have so far not been investigated in the context of the OHE.
+Scattering potentials endowed with a nontrivial internal structure in the unit cell are ubiquitous but have so far not been investigated in the context of the OHE.
 For case (ii), in the limit of a pure staggered potential (see \cite{Supplementary_material} for more general expressions), we find

-For such impurities, the extrinsic OHC has instead even parity with respect to $\varepsilon$, which demonstrates that the \textit{spatial symmetries} of local scattering potentials can have a dramatic impact on the OHE.
+For such impurities, the extrinsic OHC has instead even parity with respect to $\varepsilon$, which demonstrates that the \textit{spatial symmetries} of local scattering potentials can have a large impact on the OHE.
 Note that the scaling with $\varepsilon$ and $\Delta$ is also modified with respect to the case of scalar impurities [c.f.
 Eq. (\ref{eq:OHE_scalar})].
-This is interesting, but challenging to probe experimentally as realistic impurity models admix $u_0$ and $u_z$ terms.
-In the inset to Fig. \ref{fig:02}, we show how the mixed character of scattering centers impact the skewness of orbital scattering processes.
-Upon increasing $u_z$ (starting from local potentials well localized on a single sublattice, i.e. $u_z/u_0=1$), we see that extrinsic OHC quickly develops a non-monotonic behavior with its magnitude seemingly oscillating around $|\sigma_{\text{OHE}}^{\text{int}}|$.
-In this example, at its peak, $|\sigma_{\text{OHE}}|$ is about twice the intrinsic response of the system.
-This confirms the intuition developed through Eqs. (\ref{eq:OHE_scalar})-(\ref{eq:OHC_staggered}), i.e. that the structure of impurity potentials is key to develop a quantitative and qualitative description of OAM transport in disordered systems.
+This is interesting, but challenging to probe experimentally as \textit{pure} staggered $\delta$-type potentials are not easily accessible \cite{Basko_08,Bena_08,Pachoud_14}.
+To see how the skewness of orbital scattering processes may vary between different types of common impurities, we investigate the OHC dependence on the ratio $u_z/u_0$.
+A representative study for $\varepsilon=1.2 \Delta$ is shown in the inset of Fig. \ref{fig:02}.
+Upon increasing the staggered component of the potential, we see a quick reduction of the OHC from about $\approx 145\, (e/2\pi)$ at $u_z=0$ ($C_{6v}$-symmetric impurities) to zero for $u_z=u_0$.
+The latter is the special case of short-ranged potentials localized on a single sublattice ($C_{3v}$-symmetric impurities), for which orbital skew scattering is conspicuously inactive.
+For $u_z>u_0$, the OHC changes sign and develops a nonmonotonic behavior, highlighting a subtle competition between orbital skew scattering processes of distinct origin.
+This confirms the intuition developed through Eqs. (\ref{eq:OHE_scalar})-(\ref{eq:OHC_staggered}), that is, the structure of impurity potentials is key to developing a quantitative and qualitative description of extrinsic OAM transport.

-Taken together, our findings disclose a rich, hitherto unreported, interplay of intrinsic and extrinsic OAM transport that reflects the precise microscopic details of the electronic structure and disorder landscape.
-In particular, we uncover a semiclassical orbital skew scattering mechanism, which is sensitive to the symmetry and strength of local impurity potentials and tends to dominate the OHC at low impurity concentrations.
-Our predictions may be within reach of future experiments in gated devices fabricated from atomically thin materials.